CocktailJS/cocktailjs.github.io/_posts/blog/2013-10-11-eventemitter-as-delegate.md

 ````

 ##Even more reusable code: __@evented__ Annotation
 CocktailJS relies on annotations to perform tasks over classes.
-It provides as well a mechanism so you can create your own annotations too.
+It provides as well a mechanism that allows you to create your own annotations too.
 In this case, we have a few steps we are doing to apply the `Eventable` trait, and those steps are the same in our `Task` and `Step` classes.
-So, we can create a process to do that for us implementing a custom annotation.
+We can, then, create a process to do that for us implementing a custom annotation.

 Evented.js